Request a callback today »

 Refusing a Request for Flexible Working

-The employer can only refuse a request for one (or more) of the eight legal rejection grounds set out in legislation, which are:
+There are no changes (currently) to the reasons by which an employer can refuse a request.
+The employer can only refuse a request for one (or more) of the eight legal rejection grounds set out in legislation.

 When considering if a flexible working request can be accommodated, it may be useful for employers to look at the request in 2 stages.
 Firstly does the request cause an inability to meet customer demand and/or secondly does it have a detrimental impact on quality/ performance.
 If it doesn’t then the flexible working request should be accepted.
 However, if it does, the employer should next consider if there is a work around, such as re-organising work among existing staff or recruiting new staff.
 If after consideration an employer can identify a significant impact on meeting customer demand and/or on quality/performance and there is no workaround, such as can’t re-organise work or recruit addition staff, then it could be a reasonable outcome to reject a flexible working request.